maxwrlr/Bomberman-for-CasioFXCG20/README.md

 Exit - Spiel pausieren

-# Bomberman for Casio fx-CG20
+# Bomberman for Casio fx-CG 20
 I developed this game for my Casio fx-CG 20 calculator when I was a student.
 Feel free to copy the ```Bomberman.g3a``` file into the root directory of your calculator if you want to play the game yourself.

 **Controls**\